Oyelowo/surreal-orm/surreal-orm/docs/en/src/statements/let.md

 LET $name = 'Oyelowo';
 ```

-Similar to the previous approach, the use of `let` statements with the `let_` function in the least recommended approach requires explicit variable definition and chaining, making the code more complex and error-prone.
+Similar to the previous approach, the use of `let` statements with the `let_`
+function in the least recommended approach requires explicit variable definition
+and chaining, making the code more complex and error-prone.

-It is generally recommended to use the recommended approach with the `let` statement (or `LET` statement) within the `block!` macro for better readability, automation of variable bindings, and parameter handling.
+It is generally recommended to use the recommended approach with the `let`
+statement (or `LET` statement) within the `block!` macro for better readability,
+automation of variable bindings, and parameter handling.

-That concludes the documentation for the `let` statement in SurrealDB ORM.
-Use the recommended approach to simplify complex queries and handle variable bindings effortlessly.
+That concludes the documentation for the `let` statement in Surreal ORM.
+Use the
+recommended approach to simplify complex queries and handle variable bindings
+effortlessly.